steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 Since the goal was running the neural network production, my main concern was figuring out how I would deploy it.
 Many online tutorials just drop you off at the end of the training and leave this part out.
 But I’d decided this would be the time I’d see my neural network all the way through.

 Since I was building an iOS app, [CoreML](https://developer.apple.com/documentation/coreml) was the obvious choice.
-It’s the only way I know of to run predictions on the GPU; last I checked CUDA was not available on iOS.
+It’s the only way I know of to run predictions on the GPU; last I checked <a title="Wikipedia" href="https://en.wikipedia.org/wiki/CUDA">CUDA</a> was not available on iOS.

-Another huge benefit of CoreML is that it’s built in to the OS, so I wouldn’t need to worry about compiling, linking, and shipping binaries of sprawling ML libraries with my little app.
+Another huge benefit of CoreML is that it’s built in to the OS, so I wouldn’t need to worry about compiling, linking, and shipping binaries of ML libraries with my little app.

 > ##### CoreML Caveats
 > Unfortunately CoreML is still very new, and its tools are quite rough.
-CoreML itself only supports a subset of all possible layers and operations.
-The [tools that Apple ships](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) only support converting neural networks trained with [Keras](https://keras.io).
+CoreML itself only supports [a subset of all possible layers and operations](https://apple.github.io/coremltools/coremlspecification/sections/NeuralNetwork.html).
+The [tools that Apple ships](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) to generate CoreML models only support neural networks trained with [Keras](https://keras.io).
 Ironically, Keras models don’t seem to perform very well on CoreML.
 I did some inspecting of the converted Keras models and there’s a great deal of time spent converting data into Caffe operations and back.
 It seems likely that Apple uses Caffe internally, and Keras support was tacked on.
 Caffe does not strike me as a great compile target for a Keras/TensorFlow model.

 I’d had mixed luck with converting [Keras](https://keras.io) models to CoreML (see box above), so I’d been on the hunt for other ways to generate CoreML models.
 Meanwhile, I’d been looking for an excuse to try out [PyTorch](http://pytorch.org/) (see box below).
 Somewhere along my research I stumbled upon [ONNX](https://onnx.ai/), a proposed standard exchange format for trained neural network models.
 PyTorch support is available from day one.
 Somehow it occurred to me to look for an ONNX to CoreML converter,  and sure enough, [one exists](https://github.com/onnx/onnx-coreml)!